 -

-1. How do I boost microphone volume on Windows 11?
+1. How do I increase microphone volume on Windows 11?

-2. Why is my mic so quiet on Windows 10?
+2. Why is my microphone volume so low?

-3. Is there a mic volume booster app for Mac?
+4. Is there a microphone boost app for Mac?

-5. What’s the best mic boosting software for Windows?
+5. What is the best mic boost software for Windows?